 4. Drink tart cherry juice that has high amounts of melatonin to promote sleep.

-6. Avoid late-night alcohol as it may make you feel sleepy, but it can also cause you to wake up throughout the night.
+6. Avoid late-night alcohol as it may make you sleepy, but it can also cause you to wake up throughout the night.

 7. Dim the lights in your house once it gets dark outside to signal to your brain that it's time to wind down.